-This course deals with the new stage of modern China that was reached in the endeavors of successive Chinese elites to meet domestic problems inherited from the late imperialist era and to respond to the century-old challenge posed by the industrialized western world, from 1949 to present.
+This course deals with the new stage of modern China that was reached in the endeavors of successive Chinese elites to meet domestic problems inherited from the late imperialist era and to respond to the century-old challenge posed by the indu-strialized western world, from 1949 to present.

 It carries a guiding assumption that the complex, often bewildering events at home and abroad of the contemporary China are always evolving out of the Chinese state's continuing efforts to pursue for independence, modernity, rejuvenation and the complex relations between P.R.
-China and other international actors around the world.
-The foreign model of revolution and nation-building fitted the Chinese situation sometimes superficially, sometimes more fundamentally.
-The Chinese state domestic and foreign behaviors in their contemporary guise are end products of a largely separated evolution, comparable but not at all identical with that of the West.
-By the end of this course, students will be able to identify the key stages of Chinese political, economic and social developments since 1949 and their implications on world politics; to interpret landmark Chinese domestic and foreign behaviors in the political and cultural context of its period; to apply their established knowledge about modernization theories to contemporary China studies; to evaluate, in light of the context, whether the Chinese leadership did the right thing (and for whom); to assess the future trends and challenges that P.R.
+China and the external actors over time and across regions.

+By the end of this course, students will be able to identify the key stages of Chinese political, economic and social developments since 1949 and their implications on world politics and economy; to interpret landmark Chinese domestic and foreign behaviors in the political and cultural context of its period; to apply their established knowledge about "well-functioning" governance and politics to contemporary China studies; to evaluate, in light of the context, whether the Chinese leadership did the right thing (and for whom); to assess the future trends and challenges that P.R.
 China face in a world full of uncertainty and ambiguity.

-• Creativity and Innovation in NGOs: Understanding How to Become a Social Entrepreneur 3 credits (7/2-7/20)
+• Creativity and Innovation in NGOs: Understanding How to Become a Social Entrepreneur 3 credits (7/8-7/26)

-Ram Cnaan Professor, University of Pennsylvania Eminent Scholar, KHU
+Ram Cnaan Professor, University of Pennsylvania Eminent Scholar,, Kyung Hee University